cataseven/Hide-Scroll-Bar-for-Chrome/README.md

 STEP 1 DOWNLOAD FILES
 - Download the files into a new folder
 - Edit manifast.json file
-    - add your Home Assistant URL to line 16  "http://YourHomeAssistantUrl.com/*" For example: "http://192.168.1.53:8123/*" or "https://mybighome.duckdns.com:8123/*"
+    - add your Home Assistant URL to line 16 like "http://YourHomeAssistantUrl.com/*" For example: "http://192.168.1.53:8123/*" or "https://mybighome.duckdns.com:8123/*"

 STEP 2 LOAD EXTENSION TO GOOGLE CHROME